YushengAuggie/poe-bot-host/DEPLOYMENT.md

 1. A [Modal](https://modal.com/) account
 2. A [Poe](https://poe.com/) account
-3. Your Poe Bots Framework code ready to deploy
+3. Your Poe Bot Host code ready to deploy
 4. Python 3.7+ installed on your system

 ## Part 1: Deploying to Modal